Kelviny-Jesus/nanobrowser/CONTRIBUTING.md

-# Contributing to NanoBrowser
+# Contributing to NB1

-We deeply appreciate your interest in contributing to NanoBrowser!
-Every contribution helps make Nanobrowser more powerful and accessible for everyone.
+We deeply appreciate your interest in contributing to NB1!
+Every contribution helps make NB1 more powerful and accessible for everyone.

 ## Quick Start